 Thoroughly rinse your mouth with water.

 Hydrogen peroxide makes for a great toothpaste ingredient as it simultaneously whitens teeth, kills harmful bacteria, rids of plaque, and freshens breath.
-Chemically speaking, hydrogen peroxide (H202) is very similar in composition to water (H20)—the only difference is hydrogen peroxide has an extra molecule of oxygen.
-It’s completely non-toxic and doesn’t contain any chlorine, alcohols, acids, or other dangerous chemical additives.
+Chemically speaking, hydrogen peroxide (H202) is very similar in composition to water (H20)—the only difference is hydrogen peroxide has an extra atom of oxygen.
+It’s completely non-toxic and doesn’t contain any chlorine, alcohol, acids, or other dangerous chemical additives.
 In fact, it biodegrades completely into just water and oxygen, making it completely safe for your whole family to use and environmentally friendly.

 It’s also a very cost-effective solution, as a bottle of hydrogen peroxide and a box of baking soda will go a long way in creating a good DIY toothpaste.